This guide has been updated with latest rules to come into effect from 19 September 2021

 Travelling to Abu Dhabi from Dubai or the Northern Emirates?

-*Important Update at 15 June 2021: Once you are in Abu Dhabi, it has become mandatory to present a “Green Pass” on the Al Hosn App in order to enter public buildings and hospitality establishments.
+*Important Update at 20 August 2021: Once you are in Abu Dhabi, it has become mandatory to present a “Green Pass” or “Green Status” on the Al Hosn App in order to enter public buildings and hospitality establishments.
 You can learn all about the Green Pass rules for Abu Dhabi here.

 Without a PCR test result and “green status” on your Alhosn App you would not be able to enter an Abu Dhabi hotel.
 So if you are still in the compulsory self-quarantine period you’d need a private residence to stay in to complete the self-quarantine.

 It is recommended if you are non-green list arrival into Dubai first and you are unvaccinated to not cross into Abu Dhabi emirate until you have completed a Day 9 test and have a negative result on Day 10.
 Your PCR result remains valid on the Alhosn App for 3 days if you are unvaccinated.

 Please note we are not a travel agency.
 This site is a travel blog to help newcomers to the UAE self plan their trip, we cannot book your flights, hotels, visas or connections for you.
 We may make a small commission if you click on any of our hotel or tour recommendation links.Abu Dhabi Travel Planner